Machine learning in brief

 Benefits

 Automated decisions and faster reaction times.
-Better forecasts through data-driven insight.
+Better forecasts thanks to honest data analysis.
 Personalised journeys along the customer lifecycle.
-Scalable systems that improve as data grows.
+Systems that keep getting better as your data grows.

 Challenges

 Data availability and quality.
 Explainability of complex models (explainable AI).
-Privacy, ethics, and regulation (e.g. EU AI Act).
+Privacy, ethics and regulation such as the EU AI Act.
 Integration with existing IT and processes.

 Step by step toward an ML strategy

-- Review the data:Are relevant datasets available, accessible, and legally usable?
+- Review the data:Are the relevant datasets available, accessible and legally usable?

-- Ship an MVP:Learn with a minimum viable product, gather feedback, and iterate.
+- Ship an MVP:Learn from a minimum viable product, gather feedback and iterate.

-- Plan scale:Establish processes, governance, and monitoring to run ML long term.
+- Plan scale:Establish processes, governance and monitoring so ML can run for the long term.

 Frequently asked questions about machine learning